 Distance of Athens: 15 km – 20 to 25 minutes by car.

-The Vouliagmeni lake is famous for being a mineral spa, its thermal water is considered as having healing properties, and is believed to be beneficial curing dermatological diseases, neuralgia, disfiguring arthritis, and the list goes on.
+The Vouliagmeni lake is famous for being a mineral spa.
+Its thermal water is considered as having healing properties.
+It is believed to be beneficial curing dermatological diseases, neuralgia, disfiguring arthritis, and the list goes on.

 Besides all the minerals in the water, it is filled with Doctor fishes.
 If you are planning a trip to Greece you probably have heard that there are spas that offer therapies with this kind of fish.